Research Snapshot: Nation-bounded internationalisation

 We conducted 36 semi-structured interviews with IPs in Poland and Turkey to identify key national-level barriers to IHE, using the concept of ‘nation-boundedness.’
 IPs’ insights are valuable because they play a critical role in implementing internationalisation strategies and maintaining close contact with international students and prospective mobile students.
 By examining the perspectives of IPs, this research provides a deeper understanding of how national policies and structural barriers influence international student mobility and the broader internationalisation process.

-About the author
+About the authors

 Key findings from the research

-- Socio-cultural norms and historical legacies: Society structure, cultural norms, language proficiency and religion might adversely affect international students’ experiences.
+- Socio-cultural norms and historical legacies: Society structure, cultural norms, language proficiency, and religion might adversely affect international students’ experiences.

 - The research also exposes inequalities in internationalisation, particularly the disadvantages faced by peripheral countries, calling attention to the need for more equitable and inclusive national and regional strategies.